The Documentary

-The Documentary is the debut studio album by American rapper the Game.
-It was released on January 18, 2005, by the Black Wall Street Records, Czar Entertainment, Aftermath Entertainment, G-Unit Records, and Interscope Records.
+The Documentary is the commercial debut studio album by American rapper The Game.
+It was released on January 18, 2005, by Interscope Records, Dr. Dre's Aftermath Entertainment and 50 Cent's G-Unit Records.
 The record serves as his major-label debut, preceded by his independently released debut Untold Story in 2004.
 In 2001, while the Game was in hospital recovering from a shooting, he decided to pursue a career in music.
 He released the mixtape, "Q.B.
 2 Compton" under his then record label "Get Low Recordz" in 2002, which was later discovered by Dr. Dre and led to him signing the Game to his label, Aftermath Entertainment.
 The album includes production from high-profile producers such as Dr. Dre, Kanye West, Scott Storch and Timbaland, among others, and guest appearances from 50 Cent, Eminem, Nate Dogg and Faith Evans, among others.
-This would be the Game's only album on Aftermath and G-Unit Records, as he left the label later in 2006 after a feud began between him and fellow G-Unit label-mate 50 Cent.
+This would be the Game's only album on all three labels, as he left them later in 2006 after a feud began between him and fellow G-Unit label-mate 50 Cent.

 The Documentary debuted at number one on the US Billboard 200, selling 586,000 units in its first week.
 In March 2005, the Recording Industry Association of America certified the album double Platinum, and by November 2005 the album sold 2.5 million copies in the U.S. The Documentary received generally positive reviews, with critics praising the album's production.
 It is also often debated by critics between itself and Doctor's Advocate as Game's best album.

-Since the album's release, the Game was credited as a "driving force" in reviving the once-dominant West Coast hip hop scene that had since been overshadowed by artists from the East, Midwest and South during the early 2000s.
+Since the album's release, the Game was credited as a "driving force" in reviving the once-dominant West Coast hip-hop scene that had since been overshadowed by artists from the East, Midwest and South during the early 2000s.
 The Documentary remains the Game's best-selling album to date.
 On June 16, 2014, the Game announced a sequel to the album, The Documentary 2, which was released on October 9, 2015, followed by the release of The Documentary 2.5 a week later.
+Another sequel, The Documentary III, was then released on August 21, 2026.